Bawn-01/PIG/README.md

 - but it will also create a new .bat file called build
 - this is what you open now to compile your file

-<NOTE> open up the pig.py file and in it change the FILE variable to the name of your file </NOTE>
+<NOTE> NOTE: open up the pig.py file and in it change the FILE variable to the name of your file </NOTE>

 # Things that need to be implemented:
 - if statements